Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Helena has 50 active public transport stops, all of which are bus stops.
 These stops are served by four different routes that together offer 82 weekly passenger trips.
-The accessibility of these services is rated as moderate, with residents living an average of 574 meters away from the nearest stop.
+The accessibility of these transport services is moderate, with residents typically living 574 meters away from the nearest stop.
+Most residents commute outwards from Mount Helena, and cars remain the primary mode of transportation, used by 89% of residents.
+On average, there are 2.2 vehicles per dwelling in the area, which is higher than the regional average.
+According to the 2021 Census, only 9.1% of residents work from home, a figure that may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport